awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Extensions.md

 **To use the orafce extension**

-1. Connect to the DB instance with the master user name that you used to create the DB instance\.
+1. Connect to the DB instance with the primary user name that you used to create the DB instance\.

    If you want to turn on orafce for a different database in the same DB instance, use the `/c dbname` psql command\.
 Using this command, you change from the primary database after initiating the connection\.